Service dog program overview

 Building a Team

 America's VetDogs students come from all backgrounds, ages, and all geographical locations.
 From WWII, to current conflict veterans, they share one common goal: to live without boundaries.
-Applicants for an assistance dog must be honorably discharged from the military or first responders who are visually or hearing impaired, or physically disabled.
+Applicants for an assistance dog must be United States veterans who have been honorably discharged from the military or first responders who are visually or hearing impaired, or physically disabled.
 Learn more about program qualifications here.

-The majority of students come to our 10-acre campus in Smithtown, New York
+Once accepted into the program, our students will come to our 10-acre campus in Smithtown, New York

 Students will also participate in various educational workshops on grooming and care for their dog, obedience, accessibility awareness and the Americans with Disabilities Act, as well as assistance dog etiquette.